 I use the term "radical centrist" to describe my political identity.
 I dislike the two-party system and know it is the cause of many issues, from climate denialism to the election of President Trump, that would not exist if we had a nonpartisan system.
 I do not believe that political ideologies can be described on a spectrum ("left" to "right"), nor do I think that either party has a cohesive philosophy that explains all its policy positions - the reasons many people who support gun rights also oppose transgender rights are purely historical, not rational.
 As such, I hold some positions traditionally associated with both major parties, and I focus on many things that neither party really talks about.
 Unlike moderates, who may have a weaker/more technical/more practical form of one of the parties' traditional platforms, centrists take the best from all ideologies and try to think as objectively and creatively as possible.
 Radical centrists do so with a focus on system change - bold steps rather than incremental steps.

 Going along with system change, I have a particular passion for engaging fellow under-30-year-olds in politics and government.
 Most of my generation does not see government systems as an effective way to create change anymore, and so we have the lowest voter turnout among young people in the history of the U.S. and are wildly underrepresented in elected positions (20% of eligible voters in MA are 18-29; 5% of legislators are).

 One of my goals is to mentor young people and encourage and support more young candidates for office.
-I do so through communications training, visits to classrooms from elementary school through college, the annual CivicsFest I host with the Amherst League of Women Voters, and through my role as political director of the Western Mass Young Dems.
+I do so through communications training, visits to classrooms from elementary school through college, the annual CivicsFest I host with the Amherst League of Women Voters, and workshops for young candidates.